Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-02-09** : 🔥 ***Updates and fixes in LCM Module*** 🔥 : Adding [lcm-lora-sdv1-5](https://huggingface.co/latent-consistency/lcm-lora-sdv1-5) and [lcm-lora-sdxl](https://huggingface.co/latent-consistency/lcm-lora-sdxl) to LCM module.
+These two models are way faster than the models they rely on, but still a bit slower than [sd-turbo](https://huggingface.co/stabilityai/sd-turbo) and [sdxl-turbo](https://huggingface.co/stabilityai/sdxl-turbo).
+Also fixing a misconfiguration in the settings of model [Segmind-VegaRT](https://huggingface.co/segmind/Segmind-VegaRT), which is now the fastest model in biniou for 1024x1024 generation.

   * 🆕 **2024-02-08** : 🔥 ***Fixing bug breaking CUDA on most images modules*** 🔥 : Fixing an incompatibility between Compel and cpu_offloading.
 This issue only appears when using CUDA and crashes the modules at the beginning of generation with error `NotImplementedError: Cannot copy out of meta tensor; no data!`.
 As I don't have access to CUDA hardware to validate everything works again, feedbacks will be really appreciated.
 Also fixing a recent bug in modelscope that crash export of the final video.

   * 🆕 **2024-02-01** : 🔥 ***CUDA support for Docker*** 🔥 : Following [contribution](https://github.com/Woolverine94/biniou/discussions/12#discussion-6161761) of [@AndrewDigitalChaos](https://github.com/AndrewDigitalChaos) (a huge thanks 🙏), biniou should now take benefits of CUDA acceleration in Docker.
 See [here](#dockerfile) for details.
 Any feedbacks will be really appreciated.